 Those student’s completing the course of study will receive an AMS credential.
 Those with bachelor degrees, or their equivalent, will receive an AMS credential in Early Childhood Education.
 Those who do not have a bachelors degree, or its equivalent, will receive an AMS Associates Credential.

-For more details review the information under the website tab: Prospective Students., or email our registrar, Elizabeth Norman at email@example.com.
+For more details email our Registrar, Rachel at Rachel@SetonMontessori.org.
 She will be pleased to answer any questions concerning our programs or the admissions process.